JoergFranke/recnet/README.md

 *RecNet* is a easy to use framework for recurrent neural networks.
 It implements a deep uni/bidirectional Conventional/LSTM/GRU architecture in Python with use of the [Theano](http://deeplearning.net/software/theano/) library.
-The intension is a easy handling, light weight implementation with the opportunity to check out new ideas and to implement the current research.
+The intension is a easy handling, light weight implementation with the opportunity to check out new ideas and to implement current research.

 __Current implemented features:__